 The number of rods is limited to 12 per day (and only 8 in February and March).
 Fishing rotates between the river and lakes on a half day basis to provide maximum variety of scenery and opportunity.
 Fishing is by fly only except for some early season trolling on Doolough.

-Larger spring salmon, weighing between 7lbs and 14lbs, generally run into the Delphi system between January and June, followed by the smaller and more plentiful grilse of 2lbs to 6lbs, from mid June to late August.
+Larger spring salmon, weighing between 7lbs and 20lbs, generally run into the Delphi system between January and June, followed by the smaller and more plentiful grilse of 2lbs to 6lbs, from mid June to late August.
 By September there is a full population of fish in the system.

 To protect the genetic integrity of wild fish all those of hatchery origin must be killed.
 By contrast any wild fish, unless it’s the angler’s first ever, must be released.
 All sea trout are fished on a catch and release basis.

 The Delphi system includes the Bundorragha River, Finlough, Doolough and Glencullin.
+Contact us for details